 Identifying Molecular Biomarker for the Lung Squamous Cell Carcinoma by Integrating Multifactorial Data

-Chao Li, Yulin Hu and Xueyuan ShenAffiliation:
+Chao Li, Mi Ran, Yulin Hu, Bin Hong, Tao Xiong, Ning Mao and Xueyuan ShenAffiliation:

-AbstractLacking of diagnostic biomarker for early diagnosis leads to the poor survival rate of Lung Squamous Cell Carcinoma (LUSC).
+AbstractLacking of diagnostic biomarker for early diagnosis leads to the poor survival rate of lung squamous cell carcinoma (LUSC).
 Nowadays, development of high throughput technologies provides a critical timing for identifying molecular biomarkers by integrating multifactorial data.
-In this work, we have integrated the survival data and multifactorial data (transcription factor, microRNA and gene ontology) to analyze the underling progression mechanism of the LUSC and attempt to identify the novel survival-associated biomarker.
+In this work, we have integrated the survival data and multifactorial data (transcription factors, microRNAs and gene ontology terms) to analyze the underling progression mechanism of the LUSC and attempt to identify the novel survival-associated biomarkers.
 We found 298 candidate survival-associated genes correlated with patient survival data using univariate Cox proportional hazards regression model.
 These survival-associated genes have been significantly regulated by 18 transcription factors and 20 microRNAs, enriched within 19 gene ontology terms.
 Integrating these information, we identified five survival-associated genes (BAX, BCL6, APP, IL10, BBC3) simultaneously correlation with LUSC survival data, indicating novel biomarkers for earlier detection of LUSC.

 Download Free Order Reprints Order Eprints Rights and Permissions